HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-fresh-installation.md

-# Fresh Installations without Ambassador
+# Fresh Installations using HAProxy

 In fresh DX deployments from CF203 and later, HAProxy is deployed by default, in place of Ambassador.